 Structural Insulated Panels (SIPs)

 Structural Insulated Panels (SIPs) are a unique insulating product because they are also structural.
-SIPs offer the highest r values on the market today, ranging anywhere from R15 to R54+.
-SIPs really work best for new construction and are not a viable options for retrofits.
+SIPs offer the highest R values on the market today, ranging anywhere from R15 to R54+.
+SIPs work best for new construction and are not a viable option for retrofits.
 SIPs are constructed of two orient strand boards with a solid foam core sandwiched in the middle.
-SIPs also do not have any thermal bridging and have a continuous insulation, making a structure so airtight that a fresh-air ventilation system is required.
+SIPs also have no thermal bridging and have continuous insulation, making a structure so airtight that it requires a fresh-air ventilation system.
 Learn more about Structural Insulated Panels, SIPs!